hyperloop-rails/static-analyzer/README.md

+# THIS REPO IS MERGED INTO [static-checker](https://github.com/hyperloop-rails/static-checker) AND IS NO LONGER MAINTAINED!

 This repository hosts the static analyzer.
 It analyzes the control flow and data flow, and identifies each ORM APIs that issues DB queries.

 This analyzer can help find some anti-patterns mentioned in the paper.
 For example, by checking how the query result is used in the application, it understands where unnecessary data retrieval happens.